rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 EOF
 ```

 3. Use `kubeseal` commandline to seal the secret definition.
-This will encrypt it using a certificate stored in the controller running in kubernetes.
+This will encrypt it using a certificate stored in the controller running inside the cluster.
 This has already been deployed for you as only one instance can exist per cluster.

 ```bash
 kubeseal < /tmp/git-auth.yaml > /tmp/sealed-git-auth.yaml \